- Hit taking:

 - A minimum engagement distance of 10m will apply to all weapons above 350fps.
 A pair of posts will be set 10m apart near the Safe Zone to ensure that everyone is aware of what 10m looks like.

-- Snipers must carry a secondary weapon or sidearm firing below 350fps.
+- Snipers and DMR users must carry a secondary weapon or sidearm firing below 350fps.

 - No weapons above 350fps may be used inside buildings due to the risk of "reflex" engagements at close ranges.